Our talks are available both in-person and live via Zoom.

 DIGITAL COLLECTION

-Enjoy our digital tour twenty-four hours a day!
+Enjoy our digital collection twenty-four hours a day!

 Located at The Apple Tree House, each month the Museum of Jersey City History hosts monthly open houses and is also available, by appointment, for group visits.